-As a farmer, you are investing in technology and digital advisory tools.
-In order to get the most out of them, these tools need access to your proprietary, high-quality, and up-to-date data.
-Without this access, you would have to manually enter the same data over and over again.
+As farmer or grower, you invest in technology and digital advisory tools.
+In order to get the most out of those tools, they must have access to your farm-specific, high-quality, up-to-date data.
+Without granting such access, you would have to manually enter the same data over and over again.
 Based on your agricultural data, new smart applications can also be built.
 But again, companies need access to your data first.
-Farmers and business see the benefits of sharing data, but they ask for clarity, transparency and respect for the owner of the data.
+Farmers and companies see the benefits of sharing data, but they demand clarity, transparency and respect for the owner of the data.

-With this aim, a European code of conduct with guidelines on transparent data sharing was drafted in early 2018 at the initiative of Copa and CEMA and others.
-The most important article in this code is about signatories clearly recognizing the farmer as the owner of the raw data when the farmer collects it or has it collected.
-So what does this mean exactly?
+To this end, in early 2018, on the initiative of Copa-Cogeca and CEMA, among others, a European Code of Conduct was established with guidelines around transparent data sharing.
+The most important article in this code is about how signatories unambiguously recognize the farmer as the owner of the raw data when the farmer collects it or has it collected.
+But what does this mean specifically?

-The conditions under which data is collected and shared about the farm must be clearly defined in a contract.
+The conditions under which data is collected and shared on and about the farm must be clearly defined in a contract;

-The sharing of agricultural data is only possible with the permission of the producer of the data (data owner).
+The sharing of agricultural data is only possible after explicit permission from the producer of the data (data owner);

-This EU Code of Conduct signed by Copa and Cogeca, CEMA, Fertilizers Europe, CEETTAR, CEJA, ECPA, EFFAB, FEFAC, ESA etc., puts transparency first by contractually establishing the rights and obligations of all partners in the chain to create the necessary trust between all these partners.
+This EU Code of Conduct, which has been signed by Copa-Cogeca, CEMA, Fertilizers Europe, CEETTAR, CEJA, ECPA, EFFAB, FEFAC and ESA, among others, puts transparency first by contractually establishing the rights and obligations of all chain partners.
+The aim is to create the necessary trust between all these partners.

-The Code of Conduct is a first important step towards transparency and trust but there are some points of attention.
-For example, it is only a code of conduct and is therefore not compulsory.
-The terms for data sharing may be contractually defined, but often this is done in more than one complex or unclear contracts.
+The Code of Conduct is a good first step towards transparency and trust.
+However, because it is a “code of conduct”, the suggestions are purely voluntary.
+The conditions surrounding data sharing can be written up in a contract, but in practice this often means a multiplicity of complex, unclear contracts.
 Keeping track of all these contracts becomes a digital archive in itself.

 DjustConnect also offers a solution here: